-Maximum net exposure of each currency pair on one trading account is limited to a position of 25 million of primary currency with an exception for USD/HUF, EUR/HUF, USD/CZK, EUR/CZK, USD/RON, USD/ILS, USD/THB which max exposure is limited by 1 million of primary currency.
-For precious metals and CFDs maximum net exposure is specified in the table below:
+Maximum net exposure of each currency pair is limited to a position of 15 million of primary currency with an exception for USD/HUF, EUR/HUF, USD/CZK, EUR/CZK, USD/RON, USD/ILS, USD/THB which max exposure is limited by 1 million of primary currency.
+For precious metals, crypto and CFDs maximum net exposure is specified in the table below:

 Clients may request to wave/increase the maximum exposure limit.